 Use of contraceptives (and resulting smaller family sizes) leads to improved marriages and happier, more successful children.

-When I became a Catholic I didn’t know anything about this method, often called natural family planning.
-I found out that modern methods of NFP are highly effective when followed correctly—equally as effective as the contraceptive pill, according to a 2007 report published in Europe’s leading reproductive medical journal, Human Reproduction.
-And they are easier to use than ever due to modern developments such as a small hand-held device that detects changes in temperature, urine, or saliva to help determine times of fertility.
+When I became a Catholic, I didn’t know anything about this method, often called natural family planning.
+I found out that modern methods of NFP are highly effective at avoiding children when followed correctly—equally as effective as the contraceptive pill, according to a 2007 report published in Europe’s leading reproductive medical journal, Human Reproduction.
+And they are easier to use than ever due to modern developments such as a small handheld device that detects changes in temperature, urine, or saliva to help determine times of fertility.

 As for artificial birth control improving marriages, a number of women I talked to who have recently started using NFP instead of the Pill enthused about how their marriages have become much more of a loving partnership.
 Yes, using NFP requires self-discipline, commitment, and open communication from a couple, but don’t those sound like the very qualities that would be helpful in a mature, loving relationship?